 You are required to bring your own instrument to lessons when requested to do so and purchase your own pieces to perform.

-It is recommended that students brush up on their music theory and we recommend The AB Guide to Music Theory (Parts 1 and 2) by Eric Taylor as a good starting point, although other music theory books will suffice.
+It is recommended that learners brush up on their music theory and we recommend The AB Guide to Music Theory (Parts 1 and 2) by Eric Taylor as a good starting point, although other music theory books will suffice.
 Grade 5 theory is the desired level.

 Alongside this background reading on the history of western classical music would be beneficial such as The Story of Music by Howard Goodall or A Concise History of Western Music by Paul Griffiths.